ARM-software/acle/cmse/cmse.md

 secure and non-secure code into separate executable files as described in [Executable files](#executable-files).

+<span id="requirement-50" class="requirement-box"></span>

-> **50** A non-secure function type must be declared using the function attribute
+> A non-secure function type must be declared using the function attribute
 > `__attribute__((cmse_nonsecure_call))`.

+<span id="requirement-51" class="requirement-box"></span>

-> **51** A non-secure function type must only be used as a base type of a pointer.
+> A non-secure function type must only be used as a base type of a pointer.

 This disallows function definitions with this attribute and ensures a secure executable file only contains secure function definitions.

 ### Performing a call

+<span id="requirement-52" class="requirement-box"></span>

-> **52** A function call through a pointer with a non-secure function type as its
+> A function call through a pointer with a non-secure function type as its
 > base type must switch to the non-secure state.

 To create a function call that switches to the non-secure state, an implementation must emit code that clears the LSB of the function address and branches using the `BLXNS` instruction.

-Note that a non-secure function call to an entry function is possible.
+Note: a non-secure function call to an entry function is possible.
 This behaves like any other non-secure function call.

 All registers that contain secret information must be cleared to